jpwalker625/jpwalker625.github.io/_books/everyday_zen.md

 Practice brings us into that undramatic space where things are just as they are - just functioning.

 # V. Suffering

+## True Suffering & False Suffering
+Suffering comes from the latin "suf" - sub, under. "fer from the latin verb "ferre" to bear.
+So suffering is literally to bear under something.
+False suffering is a product of conceptualization.
+When we form opinions about something and fail to realize that these opinions are not absolute truth, we suffer. **This is false suffering**.

+Complete opennness, complete vulnerability to life is the only satisfactory way to living our life. -p108

+Our practice is focused on being in the present moment.
+Accepting things for what they are, being in the suffering.

+"Life is Suffering" -Buddha

+## Renunciation
+It is not about giving things up, but accepting that they go away.

+Life is impermanent.
+Impermenance is perfection.
+Yet we are constantly resisting change.
+We do not see life as it is; we resist practice.
+We are blinded by the illusion of what we want, slaves to our emotions, holding on to what we think life should be.

+Practice is detachment from this perception so that we can see things as they truly are.

+What keeps us from practice?

+* Unawareness that all practice has a strong element of resistance
+* Lack of honesty about who we are
+* Being impressed and sidetracked by our little opening as they occur
+* <mark>Little understanding of the magnitude of the task we have embarked upon ~ it is unending</mark>
+* Saying but not doing

+"He who knows does not say, and he who says does not know." p114

+## It is Okay
+Okay is the enlightened state - being okay, even in a terrible, undesirable situation.
+To live with the circumstances that life brings to you.

+... we often wonder how we will die.
+The key is not to learn to die bravely, but to learn not to need to die bravely.

+The paradox of life: being okay with, and accepting the things that are difficult, uncomfortable, painful, and not okay with.

+## Tragedy
+Life is a moral struggle in which we are the protagonist.

+<mark>The buddhist parable about the man being chased by a tiger ~ Every moment is our last moment, so appreciate it.</mark>

+Practice is more and more about detaching ourselves from this exclusive identification.

+## The Observing Self
+The describable self is composed of the thinking self, emotional self, and functional self.
+Then there is the observing self.
+It can not be found nor can it be described.
+We must observe all aspects of our life through our practice.
+To observe is to know, and when we know, we can be in control; fully conscious.

+3 ways of practice:

+* Concentration in which we take a koan and push hard to break through
+* Opening ourselves to life through observation ~ meticulous attention to the anatomy of the present moment
+* Substituting a positive thought for a negative
+	* this is helpful but ultimately misses the point of practice (all thoughts are empty, temporary)

+Who we are has many faces, but these faces are not who we are -p126

+There is no observer.
+Only observing.
+The aim of practice is to increase that impersonal space.
+The space of compassion.

+What makes life so frightening  is that we let ourselves be carried away in the garbage of our whirling minds. -p127

+# VI.
+Ideals

+## Running In Place
+We only know our lives when we experience them directly.
+When we escape from what is given, we cannot learn, we cannot grow.
+Running in place is being in the here and now; accepting your life for what it is.

+## Aspiration & Expectation

+Aspiration is always satisfying.
+It is our own tue nature seeking to realize and express itself.
+Expectation is the search for satisfaction from something outside ourselves.

+"Place no head above your own, and add nothing extra to your life."

+## Seeing Through the Superstructure

+We build an encasing around our lives like a strawberry dipped in chocolate.
+This extra layer is opaque, it dims our lives and we think to ourselves we must get rid of this superstructure.
+But that's not what practice is about.
+The structure is not real and it is up to us to see through it, as if were a dream.

+<mark>It's hard to get that we don't have to get rid of calamity.
+The calamity is fine.
+You don't have to like it, but it's fine.
+Discipline is the light we use to wake ourselves up.</mark>

+In this moment, what do we see, and what  do we not see?
+The question is always the same.
+Our responsibility  is to experience the reality of our life as it is.
+And eventually to blame no one.
+If we blame anyone, we know we're caught.

+We're like scientists, working, experimenting with our own life.

+## Prisoners of Fear
+We are prisoners of our own accord.
+The door has always been unlocked but we don't recognize our own freedom because we are blinded by desire.
+Rather than moving from unconscious selfishness to conscious unselfishness (desire 1 to desire 2), we must observe our state of being.

+When we experience ourselves as we are, then out of that death of the ego, out of that withering, the flower blooms. **On a withered tree, the flower blooms.**

+## Great Expectations

+Let go of and forget your body and mind.
+Throw your life into the abode of the Buddha.

+Wisdom is to see there is nothing to search for.

+# VII.
+Boundaries